SSCHAcode/sschacode.github.io/Tutorials/Tutorial_PbTe.md

 ```

 # The SSCHA minimization
-In the previous sections, we initialized the starting density matrix $\rho_{\mathcal R,\Upsilon}$, and we generated a randomly distributed ensemble.
-Then we used quantum-espresso to compute the energies, forces, and the stress from it.
+In the previous sections, we initialized the starting density matrix $$\rho_{\mathcal R,\Upsilon}$$, and we generated a randomly distributed ensemble.
+Then we used Quantum ESPRESSO to compute the energies, forces, and the stress tensors from it.

-In this section we will use this ensemble to optimize the density matrix $\rho_{\mathcal R, \Upsilon}$ to minimize the free energy.
+In this section we will use this ensemble to optimize the density matrix $$\rho_{\mathcal R, \Upsilon}$$ to minimize the free energy.
-The minimization will continue until both we converge to a minimum or our ensemble does not describe sufficiently well anymore the updated $\rho_{\mathcal R, \Upsilon}$.
+The minimization will continue until both we converge to a minimum or our ensemble does not describe sufficiently well anymore the updated $$\rho_{\mathcal R, \Upsilon}$$.
-The ensemble degradation occurs when our updated parameters $\mathcal R$ and $\Upsilon$ changes a lot with respect to the original value used to generate the ensemble.
+The ensemble degradation occurs when our updated parameters $$\mathcal R$$ and $$\Upsilon$$ change a lot with respect to the original value used to generate the ensemble.

-This criterion is established by the Kong Liu ratio (see [Monacelli et al, PRB 98 (2), 024106](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.98.024106) for details on the definition)
+This criterion is established by the Kong Liu ratio (see [Monacelli et al, PRB 98 (2), 024106](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.98.024106) for details on the definition).

-In this case, $\mathcal R$ are fixed by symmetry, so our only degrees of freedom are in the $\Upsilon$ matrix.
-We force the system to ignore $\mathcal R$ for the minimization convergence.
+In this case, $$\mathcal R$$ are fixed by symmetry, so our only degrees of freedom are in the $$\Upsilon$$ matrix.
+We force the system to ignore $$\mathcal R$$ for the minimization convergence.

 ```python